reenas/VR101/intro-to-virtual-reality.md

 If we're going to understand why books, movies, paintings, and pieces of music aren't the same thing as virtual reality, we need to define VR fairly clearly.

-A believable, interactive 3D computer-created world that you can explore so you feel you really are there, both mentally and physically.
+*"A believable, interactive 3D computer-created world that you can explore so you feel you really are there, both mentally and physically."*

-Putting it another way, virtual reality is essentially:
+Putting it in another way, virtual reality is essentially:

 1. **Believable**: You really need to feel like you're in your virtual world \(on Mars, or wherever\) and to keep believing that, or the illusion of virtual reality will disappear.
 2. **Interactive**: As you move around, the VR world needs to move with you.
 You can watch a 3D movie and be transported up to the Moon or down to the seabed—but it's not interactive in any sense.